naghamsleman/contact-aware-vla-manipulation/README.md

 Nevertheless, Diffusion Policy operates primarily at the low-level control layer and lacks semantic reasoning or task-level planning.
 Without hierarchical structure or explicit feedback-driven replanning, its generalization to long-horizon tasks and novel environments remains limited.

+## Comparative Insight
+Even though the analyzed studies cover separate pieces of how robots grasp objects, there is no single method that handles complex scenarios - especially when objects move, touch each other, and appear in unpredictable settings.

+Though built for vision tasks, CogACT leans too heavily on unseen physical cues.
+RT-2 handles meaning and actions better after extensive learning across images and text.
+Over months, its steps drift slightly, losing precision.
+Yet it lacks direct interaction practice in design.
+What helps CogACT falter is also what it fails to make explicit.

+OmniManip looks at objects in a more detailed way, helping it work better with different shapes.
+Still, fixing on geometry means less room to interpret what things mean.
+It also needs clear object detection to function well.
+On the flip side, the Diffusion Policy handles step-by-step actions by producing flowing, consistent paths.
+Yet, those paths come without deeper understanding or changing plans mid-task.

+When looked at as a whole, something stands out.
+Most efforts focus on just one type of task - like understanding language, making broad predictions about things, or adjusting small actions.
+Yet hardly any attempt to bring these pieces together into a single system.
+That kind of setup would allow robots to plan ahead, respond physically, and adapt across time.

+## Open Problem

+How can a robotic manipulation system simultaneously achieve:
+(1) semantic task understanding,
+(2) object-level physical generalization, and (3) stable long-horizon execution under partial observability?

+Existing approaches address these dimensions in isolation, but integrating them into a single architecture remains an open challenge, particularly in contact-rich and real-world settings where errors accumulate over time.